 The After-school Diversity Dance (ADD) is a project to cultivate children’s understanding of local society and cultures through a dance workshop series by local and professional dance practitioners.
 The project concludes with the performance of dance pieces choreographed by the participant children.

 Professional choreographers active in various dance genres in three regions of Tokyo will support the children perform their ideas and bring attention to the cultural diversity found within the community.

 April 2019: After-school Diversity Dance staff have started researching dance culture in each region.

-September 2019-March 2020: Around ten workshops to be held for children selected.
+September 2019-June 2021: Around ten workshops to be held for children selected.

 Many embassies from around the world can be found in Minato-city, a region where people from many nationalities co-exist.
 The workshops began at the “Minato-ku Azabu Kids-to-Teens Hall” from the end of November 2019.
 The children will be able to experience a wide range of dances, including traditional dances from around the world to modern styles as well.
 Kikunojo Onoe, the director of the dance creation, choreographs also new Kabuki dances as the head of Onoe Ryu Dance School.

 Kunitachi is an educational district with various universities and home to many residents who are interested in cultural diversity.
 Around 25 children are taking part in the workshops and have been experiencing various dances at the “Kunitachi Community Arts Center” since the end of September 2019.
 Osamu Jareo, the director of the dance creation, is a contemporary dancer/choreographer who has been active in contemporary dance since the 1990s.